juseljuk/watsonx-orchestrate-workshop/part1-setup/README.md

 2. When Bob starts working, it will be asking for a permissionm to access watsonx-orchestarte-adk-docs MCP server.
 Click on the **Aprove** button to allow Bob to access the documentation.

-   >Note: You can also check the **Always allow** checkbox to always allow Bob to access the MCP server.
+   >**NOTE**: You can also check the **Always allow** checkbox to always allow Bob to access the MCP server.
 One option is to enable **Auto-approval**.
 If you do this, you can specify the different options that you want to allow.

       <img src="images/image-17.png" alt="Approve access to MCP server" width="350px">

-   >Note: Bob might ask you to approve the MCP server access multiple times.
+   >**NOTE**: Bob might ask you to approve the MCP server access multiple times.
 This is because Bob is trying to access the MCP server to get the more detailed information after first learning about the environment setup.
 Recommendation is to enable **Auto-approval** for the MCP servers to avoid granting the permission manually each time.

 3. After Bob has created the script (e.g. _add_wxo_env.sh_, name could be something else for you), it will ask you to permission to save the script.
 Click on the **Save** button to save the script.